miguelmarco/sage-slurm/Readme.md

 the first line imports the whole sage library.
 That is needed because we are executing a `.py` file passed as a parameter to the sage executable, so it is interpreted as a plain python file.
-I tried to import only the parts of Sage that I needed, but it turned into problesm with circular dependencies.
+I tried to import only the parts of Sage that I needed, but it turned into problems with circular dependencies.

 Then we import the MPI module, that we need for passing messages bewteen our processes, and set up a `comm` object that will handle that communication.
 It